XV. Academic Faculty Misconduct

 - The need to make certain the President of the College, and potentially others, is/are informed when allegations point to the existence of grave misconduct.

-- The office of the Dean of Faculty and the Faculty Affairs Committee shall maintain records of any proceedings in which they are involved in accordance with the applicable State Records Retention schedule.
+- The office of the Chief Academic Officer and the Faculty Affairs Committee shall maintain records of any proceedings in which they are involved in accordance with the applicable State Records Retention schedule.